nrwl/nx/docs/shared/node-tutorial/3-task-running.md

 # Node Tutorial - Part 3: Task-Running

-Now that you've created your projects in your Nx workspace, it's time to address how to run tasks in your workspace.

-Common tasks for projects include:
+Common tasks include:

 - Building a distributable
 - Serving an application locally for development purposes
 - Running your unit tests
 - Linting your code

-When you ran your Nx generators in the first step of this tutorial, you actually already set up these more common tasks for each project.
+When you ran your generators in Part 1, you already set up these more common tasks for each project.

 ## Defining Targets